todo.vu support

 Predictive time entries will always start at the preceding task of the current day or 9 a.m., and will end at the current time.
 They will only appear as an option for you whenever your timer isn’t running.

-Simply click anywhere on the yellow-striped time entry to add, adjust and create a real time entry from the predictive time entry.
+Simply click anywhere on the yellow-striped time entry to create and adjust a real time entry from the predictive time entry.

 A screenshot of todo.vu time tracking indicating how a User can create a time entry with the predictive time entry feature.

-You can also right-click on any date from within the monthly and yearly calendar views to add a new calendar entry to that date.
+• right-clicking on any date from within the monthly and yearly calendar views.

 A screenshot of todo.vu time tracking indicating how a User can create a time entry by clicking on blank space in either the day or week calendar views.

-While in the Agenda view, you can choose to create a time entry, due date or reminder to specific dates.
+While in the Agenda view, select ‘Log time’ to create a time entry.

 A screenshot of todo.vu time tracking billing software, indicating where a User can add calendar entries to todo.vu's calendar using the Agenda view.